Fees

 Please include your contact information (phone and fax numbers and email address) along with payment.

-If you wish to use a credit card or PayPal, please email or call me, and I will provide instructions.
+If you wish to use a credit or debit card, Zelle, or PayPal for your payment, please email or call me, and I will provide instructions.
 Please include all your contact information so I can promptly reply after confirming your payment.

 Receiving a tax agency notice can be stressful and confusing.
 For this reason, I am generally available for phone consultation seven days a week, including evenings if necessary.
 Some Tax Agency Notices provide a limited period of appeal.
 Therefore, I recommend you act immediately not to forfeit your right to an appeal.

 Upon receiving your payment, I will contact you to schedule a consultation.
-If you have not already done so, please send me any received notices and other relevant information.
+If you have not already done so, please send me any notices you have received and other relevant information.

 Additional consultation time beyond the time purchased is available at my standard hourly rate, payable in additional blocks of 30 minutes.
 At my standard rate, office consultation is billable in 1/10-hour increments (after the initial 1-hour block).